Profit or Gain percent Shortcut tricks

 So, his gain percent is 5.263157894736842%

-Example 11: A dishonest wholesaler sell his goods at a cost price and use weight of 800 gm instead of kilogram weight. what profit he is make ?
+A dishonest wholesaler sell his goods at a cost price and use weight of 800 gm instead of one kilogram weight. what profit will he make?

-Example 12: A women went to shop to bought chocolate at 6 for a rupee.
-To gain 20% profit how many for a rupee she sail ?
+A women went to shop to bought chocolate at 6 for a rupee.
+To gain 20% profit how many for a rupee shall she sell?

 = 5 x 6 / 6 = 5.

-To gain 20% profit she sail for a rupee of 5.
+To gain 20% profit she shall sell 5 chocolate for a rupee.

 So, his gain profit is 22.222222222%.

-Example 14: Nilesh in his shop mixes rice of 22 Kg at Rs.
+Nilesh in his shop mixes rice of 22 Kg at Rs.
 18 per kg of with other type rice of 24 Kg of Rs.
-16 er kg. and sell the new mixture of Rs.
+16 per kg.
+He then sell the new mixture of Rs.
 20 per kg.
-What would be his profit percent ?
+What would be his profit percent?

 Total kg of rice = 22 + 24 = 46

-Example 15: Samir bought a car at 11 / 15 of its selling price and after that sold it at 15% more then its selling price.
-What would be his gain ?
+Samir bought a car at 11/15 of its selling price and after that sold it at 15% more then it’s selling price.
+What would be his gain?

-Example 16: Some goods item was purchased at 7 for Rs.
-6 and that is sold at 6 for Rs.
-7. What would be the gain percent ?
+Some goods item was purchased at 7 for Rs.6 and that is sold at 6 for Rs.
+7. What would be the gain percent?

 Selling Price of 42 goods item is = 7 x 42 / 6 = 49.